Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

 - I received inspiration from Nickeledeon.
 - I would like to thank the Tutor Assistance for helping me with technical difficulties.
+- I would to thank my friend for assisting me with solving the code problems.
+- I would like to thank Aaron for the support.